 The fair value of financial liabilities associated with contingent consideration arrangements are classified as Level 3 in the fair value hierarchy.
-The following table shows a reconciliation from the opening balances to the closing balances and payment term for financial liabilities associated with contingent consideration arrangements for the period ended March 31, 2022 and 2023, respectively.
+The following table shows a reconciliation from the opening balances to the closing balances and payment term for financial liabilities associated with contingent consideration arrangements for the years ended March 31, 2023 and 2024, respectively.
 There are no significant changes in fair value during the changes in significant assumptions which influence the fair value measurement for financial liabilities associated with contingent consideration arrangements.

-IDV (millions)

-For For the Year Ended March 3

-2022 2023

-As of the beginning of the year ¥ 27,770 ¥ 5,844

-Additions arising from business combinations 5,203

-Reversal from sale of intangible assets associated with products (11,479)

-Changes in the fair value during the period (10,705) 2,605

-Settled and paid during the period (6,293) (728)

-Foreign currency translation differences 1,348 418

-As of the end of the year ¥ 5,844 ¥ 8,139
+F JPY (millions) For the Year Ended March 31 2023 2024 As of the beginning of the year ¥ 5,844 ¥ 8,139 Changes in the fair value during the period 2,605 8,678 Settled and paid during the period (728) (9,032) Foreign currency translation differences 418 (13) As of the end of the year ¥ 8,139 ¥ 7,772

-JPY (mill As of Mar ,
+JPY (millions) As of March 31

-2022 2023
+2023 2024

 Payment term (undiscounted)

-Within one year ¥ 606 ¥ 918
+Within one year ¥ 918 ¥ 2,207

-Between one and three years 2,869 4,537
+Between one and three years 4,537 3,698

+Between three and five years 2,980 1,855

+More than five years 1,031 1,171